Table of Contents

 - Heart Health

-Over time, reducing salt enhances your palate, making you more sensitive to the natural flavors of ingredients.
+- Over time, reducing salt enhances your palate, making you more sensitive to ingredients’ natural flavors.
 This can lead to greater enjoyment of meals without the need for heavy seasoning.

 Retaining Flavor While Being Healthy

-Many people worry that cutting sodium will make their food bland.
-The truth is, you can achieve a delicious, rich chili with alternative flavor enhancers that bring depth and complexity to the dish.
+Many people worry that cutting Sodium will make their food bland.
+The truth is that you can achieve a delicious, rich chili with alternative flavor enhancers that bring depth and complexity to the dish.

 - Slow Cooking – Letting chili simmer for longer helps flavors develop naturally.